buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcProfileDef.md

 * Derived profiles, based on a transformation of a parent profile, are also part of the profile definitions available.
 * In addition composite profiles can be defined, which include two or more profile definitions to define the resulting profile.

-> HISTORY&nbsp; New entity in IFC1.5, the capabilities have been extended in IFC2x.
+> HISTORY  New entity in IFC1.5, the capabilities have been extended in IFC2x.
 Profiles can now support swept surfaces and swept area solids with inner boundaries.
 It had been renamed from IfcAttDrivenProfileDef.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Changed from ABSTRACT to non-abstract for uses which do not require an explicitly defined geometry.
+> IFC4 CHANGE  Changed from ABSTRACT to non-abstract for uses which do not require an explicitly defined geometry.
 Added inverse attributes _HasProperties_ and _HasExternalReference_.

 **Use in material association**